Should you shop in the Black Friday sales or buy nothing that day?

 The argument for buying nothing on Black Friday is a protest against our buy now, throw culture.
 The majority of us already have too much stuff, a lot of which ends up in landfill.
 This is a massive problem for the environment and for our wallets.
 Plus, it doesn’t matter how discounted something is, if we don’t actually need it, it is a waste of money.

-However not all stuff is bad and although it is possible to go a long time without buying anything new, there are lots of great quality products that can help reduce waste and save money which are worth investing in.
-Some of those products are pretty pricey and if finding them reduced in the sales is the difference between being able to afford them or not, then I think it makes a lot of sense to shop in these sales.
+However not all stuff is bad.
+There are lots of great quality products that can help reduce waste and save money which are worth investing in.
+Some of these products are pretty pricey.
+So if finding them in the sales makes them affordable it makes sense to make the most of Black Friday.

-Products I have spent good money on include things like:
+Products I have spent good money on include:

-- Pampered Chef pizza stones which are naturally non-stick which means they do not need baking paper.
+- Pampered Chef pizza stones.
+They are naturally non-stick which means they do not need baking paper.
 It also cuts out the problems of Teflon coated surfaces which most products that say non-stick are covered in.
 If you’re in the UK here is a pizza stone equivalent.

-- Le Creuset Tri Ply 3 piece saucepan set – I chose these because of the central aluminium layer, which is a fantastic conductor of heat, but which is locked away from contacting the food by a layer of non-reactive stainless steel.
+- Le Creuset 3-Ply Stainless Steel Saucepan.
+I chose these as the aluminium layer is locked away from contacting food by a non-reactive stainless steel.

-Products like these should last for years saving cash and waste in the long run and are worth spending money on.
+These products should last for years saving money and waste in the long run.

 - Make a shopping list and stick to it!
 If it wasn’t on your shopping list before you went into the sales then it isn’t something you actually need.

-My approach to Black Friday to avoid the sales if I don’t need anything, but if I do need stuff, then I take advantage of the reduced prices.
-What do you think, do you think we should all boycott it or take advantage of the discounts to buy really good quality products that will save money and the environment in the long run?
+Personally, I avoid Black Friday if I don’t need anything.
+If there is something I need that will last, I take advantage of the reduced prices.
+What do you think?
+Should we boycott Black Friday, or buy discounted quality products that save money and the environment?